null Skip to main content

 Targeted Neck Training with Fightsense Neck Harness

 Neck flexion, extension, and lateral raises are some of the targeted workouts that can be done with the Fightsense neck harness.
-Some important muscle groups are worked out by these moves, including the sternocleidomastoid and the trapezius.
+These muscles are needed to support the head and keep lifts stable.

 This gives you a big advantage.This makes the Fightsense neck harness a smart investment for anyone wanting to eliminate neck strain lifting weights long-term.